 A good fps headphone doesn’t necessarily have to be expensive.
 But, that doesn’t mean that you prioritize the tempting cheap price of the headphones over the must-have features like comfortability and sound quality.

 A good pair will cost you between $50-150 depending upon the compromises you are willing to make in accordance with the budget range.
 The best gaming headset for fps shooters should be the mean between two extremes: the price on the one end and high-end features on the other.

 A gaming headset should be comfortable above all else, and the fps headphones are no different.
 Make sure that it has an over-ear design and soft padding for added comfortability for the head and the ears.
 The headband should be adjustable so that it snuggly fit on the head.

 Obviously, the sound quality is not something to compromise on.
 FPS players know it all too well.
-For a gaming headphone to deliver top notch performance, it must be outfitted with large drivers and enough bass to make shooting experience closer to reality.
+For a gaming headphone to deliver top-notch performance, it must be outfitted with large drivers and enough bass to make the shooting experience closer to reality.